-Webex provides a real-time, collaborative web environment for meetings and learning & teaching events.
+Webex provides an environment for online teaching sessions, which can be recorded.
 Webex is available for all staff and students using standard University IDs and passwords.

-- from Outlook when you wish to send a calendar invite (see below).
+- From Outlook, when you wish to send a calendar invite (see below).
 Use for 1:1 meetings.

 You can then schedule all sessions from this link, and so the plugin only needs to be added once.
 View this article for help with scheduling.

 The plugin also provides an “Appointment Booking” tab which allows you to offer bookable slots for online private meetings with students, as shown in this help video.
 The following series of short videos provides an overview of the features and functionality available to teachers.